Getting Started

 - Welcome Email - Additional resources and documentation links

-Note: Access credentials are typically provided within 24 hours of starting your free trial or subscription confirmation.
+Note: Access credentials are typically provided within 24 hours of subscription confirmation.

 Accessing Your Data